-Guus Bakkeren, PhD.
+Guus Bakkeren, Ph.D.

 My group conducts molecular genetic and cell biological research to understand plant-microbial interactions including attributes that make microbes pathogenic such as pathogenicity and virulence factors including fungal mating systems.
 We study plant responses to infection such as accommodation of biotrophic fungi and their recognition leading to defense and resistance responses.
 This includes the action of effectors that may jam host defence signalling networks, but also effectors that elicit defense and resistance responses (avirulence effectors).
-We use whole genome analyses and comparative approaches to exploit cereal pathogens, in particular wheat leaf rust (Puccinia triticina) and covered smut of barley (Ustilago hordei) to identify novel resistance genes and design alternate ways for crop protection.
+We use whole genome analyses and comparative approaches to exploit cereal pathogens, in particular the wheat leaf rust fungus (Puccinia triticina) and the covered smut fungus of barley and oats (Ustilago hordei) to identify novel resistance genes and design alternate ways for crop protection.

 Current research and/or projects

 I am studying two biotrophic fungal pathogens of cereals: the wheat leaf or brown rust fungus, Puccinia triticina and the barley-infecting smut fungus, Ustilago hordei, representing a model system for the small grain-infecting smut fungi of the genus Ustilago.
 Projects feature generation of genomic resources such as whole genome sequences and their assembly and annotation, transcriptomes, and comparative analyses among many natural isolates.
 We exploit these resources for functional genomics, proteomics and the study of avirulence and virulence effectors employing molecular genetic and molecular biological methods.
 This leads to insight into the disease strategies of the pathogens, and the identification of resistance and susceptibility genes which can be exploited to develop strategies for crop protection.